Addiction Recovery with Integrative Psychiatry

 Signs & Symptoms of Addiction

 Addiction is rarely obvious at first.
 It often shows up as overwhelm, exhaustion, or “just trying to get through the day.”
-Over time, these coping strategies reshape the brain’s reward and stress circuits — but with the right support, they are repairable.

 Addiction affects every part of life — emotional, physical, relational, and biochemical.